 Lip-Reading Expert Reveals What Prince William Really Said to Kate Middleton During Their Wedding Carriage Ride

-The world watched as Prince William and Catherine, Duchess of Cambridge said “I do” on April 29, 2011.
+The world watched as Prince William and the now-Princess of Wales (formerly known as Kate Middleton) said “I do” on April 29, 2011.
 Citizens in the U.K. were given the day off as it was declared a national bank holiday.
 Around 1,900 guests attended their nuptials and thousands more came out to celebrate by lining the streets outside Westminster Abbey.

 What lip reader says William told Kate during their carriage ride